seedtag/openrtb/SEEDTAG.md

 ## Seedtag's OpenRTB

-This library is forked as a close copy of previd/openrtb but with neccesary changes to operate at Seedtag.
+This library has been forked from prebid/openrtb and our goal is to make the minimum neccessary changes to operate at Seedtag.

+## Development flow

+Key points:
+- main remains unchanged to be able to sync from upstream
+- seedtag_main will be main with the custom changes, where we plug our repositories

 ## What's different from prebid/openrtb

+Here we list all the changes that have been done to the original protocol at prebid/openrtb.

 ### default=0 and omitempty